YannAmado/Eletronica_Comp/README.md

 # FALTA
-Incluir imagem do eagle
+Colocar imagem do eagle e do PCB no readme

 Colocar as resistencias certas Falstad

-Fazer o PCB

 Atualizar a tabela de preços